LinusNEP/EnvoDat/docs/GET_STARTED.md

 # Train, evaluate, and benchmark supervised learning models on EnvoDat
-In this demo, we will demonstrate how to train, evaluate, and benchmark supervised learning models on EnvoData.
+In this demo, we will demonstrate how to train, evaluate, and benchmark supervised learning models on EnvoDat.
 Further, we will demonstrate how to perform inference on new data and a walk-through on key steps in model selection and fine-tuning.

 ## Prerequisites
 - Python 3 installed on your system